Hey everybody, and welcome back to PT Pioneer.

 That would likely be healthy weight loss due to the rampant obesity statistics.

-When it comes to weight loss, nutrition is pivotal, so you’ll likely deal with many clients requiring nutritional support when it comes to personal trainer jobs in Warren.
+Regarding weight loss, nutrition is pivotal, so you’ll likely deal with many clients requiring nutritional support regarding personal trainer jobs in Warren.

 A trip to Detroit will show you there are some potentially unique opportunities for fitness trainers.

-Detroit is a major metropolitan city and has something of an athletic heritage as well.
+Detroit is a major metropolitan city with an athletic heritage as well.

 This could lead to diversity in terms of clients and population groups you might deal with.